zydeco/SteamController/README.md

 Everything should work like with MFi controllers.
 Depending on how your game works, you might not need any changes at all.

-* `#import <SteamController/SteamController.h>`.
+-  `#import <SteamController/SteamController.h>`.
-* To scan for Steam Controllers, call `[[SteamControllerManager sharedManager] scanForControllers]`.
+-  To scan for Steam Controllers, call `[[SteamControllerManager sharedManager] scanForControllers]`.
-* The framework will post `GCControllerDidConnectNotification` and `GCControllerDidDisconnectNotification`, as with MFi controllers.
+-  The framework will post `GCControllerDidConnectNotification` and `GCControllerDidDisconnectNotification`, as with MFi controllers.
-* Connected Steam Controllers will be returned in `[GCController controllers]`.
+- Connected Steam Controllers will be returned in `[GCController controllers]`.
-* Controllers are a subclass of `GCController` that implements the `extendedGamepad` profile.
+- Controllers are a subclass of `GCController` that implements the `extendedGamepad` profile.
-* Buttons on the Steam Controller are mapped to the extended gamepad profile as follows:
+- Buttons on the Steam Controller are mapped to the Extended Gamepad profile as follows:
-    * Analog stick: d-pad
+  - Analog stick: D-Pad
-    * Trackpads: thumbsticks
+  - Right Trackpad: R Thumbstick
-        * They report their position when touched
+  - Left Trackpad: L Thumbstick
-        * Return to 0,0 when released
+    <br><sup>Thumbsticks/Trackpads report positions when touched, return to 0,0 when released.</sup><br>
-    * A, B, X, Y: equivalent
+  - A, B, X, Y: Equivalent
-    * Bumpers: L1/R1 shoulder buttons
+  - Bumpers/Shoulders: L1 / R1
-    * Triggers: L2/R2 shoulder button/trigger
+  - Triggers: L2 / R2
-    * Start button: pause button
+  -  Steam Button: Menu (Pause) Button

-    * The rest of the inputs are not mapped:
+- Unmapped:
-        * Left/right grip
+  - Left/Right Grip
-        * Gryo
+  - Gryo
-        * Back
+  - Back (Select)
-        * Steam Button
+  - Forward (Start)
-        * Analog stick click
+  - Analog Click (L3)
-        * Trackpad clicks
+  - Trackpad Clicks

 ## License